SlimHintz/bait-n-switch/README.md

 ### Context
 > "While we can't blame all attention distraction on click bait,
 > as with any addictive relationship,

-> it is an enabler.
+> it is an enabler."

 > - *Gloria Mark is a professor specializing in human-computer interactions at the University of California, Irvine.*